mt-mods/signs_lib/API.md

     If your node needs a custom model for its on-pole, hanging, and/or yard variants, specify them here, as needed.
 The materials and textures behave the same on these as on other sign models.
 All sign model filenames are still derived from the base sign model, when not overridden here (so these can be totally arbitrary filenames).

-    Default: the normal "_onpole", "_hanging", or "_yard" version of the model specified by `mesh`.
+    Defaults: the normal "_onpole", "_hanging", or "_yard" version of the model specified by `mesh`.

+  * `selection_box = {table}`
+  * `node_box = {table}`

+  As usual, the former sets the sign's selection box, while the latter sets its collision information (since signs use model meshes).
+At the very least, you'll want to specify `selection_box`.
+If the sign node is in "wallmounted" mode, this must contain proper `wall_top`, `wall_side`, and `wall_bottom` entries, as one normally uses with such nodes.
+Signs that use "facedir" mode just need the usual `fixed` setting.

+  Defaults:  `selection_box` is a box that fits the standard wall sign, if not specified.  `node_box` takes on the value given to `selection_box`, if not specified (or the standard wall sign setting, if neither is present).

   * `onpole_selection_box = {table}`
   * `hanging_selection_box = {table}`